GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding

 Abstract

-3D Semantic Occupancy Prediction is fundamental for spatial understanding as it provides a comprehensive semantic cognition of surrounding environments.
-However, prevalent approaches primarily rely on extensive labeled data and computationally intensive voxel-based modeling, restricting the scalability and generalizability of 3D representation learning.
-In this paper, we introduce GaussTR, a novel Gaussian Transformer that leverages alignment with foundation models to advance self-supervised 3D spatial understanding.
-GaussTR adopts a Transformer architecture to predict sparse sets of 3D Gaussians that represent scenes in a feed-forward manner.
-Through aligning rendered Gaussian features with diverse knowledge from pre-trained foundation models, GaussTR facilitates the learning of versatile 3D representations and enables open-vocabulary occupancy prediction without explicit annotations.
-Empirical evaluations on the Occ3D-nuScenes dataset showcase GaussTR's state-of-the-art zero-shot performance, achieving 11.70 mIoU while reducing training duration by approximately 50%.
-These experimental results highlight the significant potential of GaussTR for scalable and holistic 3D spatial understanding, with promising implications for autonomous driving and embodied agents.
+3D Semantic Occupancy Prediction is fundamental for spatial understanding, yet existing approaches face challenges in scalability and generalization due to their reliance on extensive labeled data and computationally intensive voxel-wise representations.
+In this paper, we introduce GaussTR, a novel Gaussian-based Transformer framework that unifies sparse 3D modeling with foundation model alignment through Gaussian representations to advance 3D spatial understanding.
+GaussTR predicts sparse sets of Gaussians in a feed-forward manner to represent 3D scenes.
+By splatting the Gaussians into 2D views and aligning the rendered features with foundation models, GaussTR facilitates self-supervised 3D representation learning and enables open-vocabulary semantic occupancy prediction without requiring explicit annotations.
+Empirical experiments on the Occ3D-nuScenes dataset demonstrate GaussTR's state-of-the-art zero-shot performance of 12.27 mIoU, along with a 40% reduction in training time.
+These results highlight the efficacy of GaussTR for scalable and holistic 3D spatial understanding, with promising implications in autonomous driving and embodied agents.

 Framework

-The GaussTR framework initiates with extracting features and depth estimation using various foundation models, including CLIP and Metric3D.
-Subsequently, GaussTR predicts a sparse set of Gaussian queries to represent the scene through a series of Transformer layers.
-During the training phase, the predicted Gaussians are splatted to source views and aligned with original 2D features for supervision.
-For inference, the Gaussians are converted into logits by measuring their similarity with category vectors, followed by voxelization to produce the final volumetric prediction.
+The GaussTR framework initiates with extracting multi-view features with pre-trained foundation models.
+A series of Transformer layers then predict sparse sets of Gaussian queries to represent the 3D scene.
+During the training phase, predicted Gaussians are rendered via differentiable splatting into source 2D views, enforcing alignment with 2D depth and features from foundation models.
+At inference, Gaussian features are converted into semantic logits by measuring similarity with text-embedded category vectors, followed by voxelization to produce volumetric predictions.

 Results